How to Learn Spanish in 3 Months: 6 Effective Steps to Get There

-You don’t have to buy, rent, borrow or download anything—although if you want to do that, it’s fine.
-But the truth is, most streaming services and DVDs have options for viewing movies in a few different languages.
-You can check out some excellent flicks in Spanish or, if you’d like to stick with familiar cinematic territory, just adjust your settings and view your favorite films—in Spanish!
+You don’t have to buy, rent, borrow or download anything, although it’s fine if you want to do that.
+Most streaming services and DVDs let you watch movies in different languages.
+You can check out some excellent flicks in Spanish or if you’d like to stick with familiar cinematic territory, adjust your settings and watch your favorite films in Spanish.

 Also, there are some web-based telenovelas (soap operas) like “Mi Vida Loca” (“My Crazy Life”) and “Destinos: An Introduction to Spanish” that are made specifically to help people learn Spanish.

 And nothing says cultural immersion like a chat between friends.